nthanhtung/vn_stock_analysis/README.md

 in power bi, go to tab : Export Forecast Data export to location: data/pbi/finance_data_year_forecast.csv

+# hardcoded rule to clean data
+* if eps = 0 then eps = eps average all period
+* if eps average > 4000 then eps average = 4000
+* if eps average < -4000 then eps average = -4000
+* return rate of market = return of vnindex 21 year

 # my key learning from this project:
 * OOP
 * Selenium